Dyptic (detail), mixed media on paper, 20×16 inches each, 2018 – Cristián Pietrapiana © 2021

 For more information please visit www.pietrapiana.net or follow him on Instagram @cristianpietrapiana

 This article is part of the MAHB Arts Community‘s “More About the Arts and the Anthropocene”.
-If you are an artist interested in sharing your thoughts and artwork, as it relates to the topic, please contact Michele Guieu, Eco-Artist, MAHB Member, and MAHB Arts Community coordinator: email@example.com.
+If you are an artist interested in sharing your thoughts and artwork, as it relates to the topic, please send a message to Michele Guieu, Eco-Artist and MAHB Arts Community coordinator: email@example.com.
 Thank you. ~